 The Forest Hill Trail is located in a provincial Wildlife Management Area, in north central Kings County.
 This land has mixed ownership, including private landowners and publicly-owned land.
 Island Trails has specific permissions as well as a license from the provincial government to use the land.

-PEI Trail Riders is preparing a funding proposal to enhance the equestrian trail head parking area - including the installation of a hand pump and corrals.
+PEI Trail Riders is preparing a funding proposal to upgrade an equestrian trail head parking area - including the installation of a hand pump and corrals.
 In February of 2021, PET Trail Riders was advised that a parcel of land approximately 350 acres in size, located on the MacSwain Road very close to Forest Hill, was recently donated by Carl Hansen and Daniel MacIsaac to Island Nature Trust.
 The donors stipulated that the land transfer agreement include the inclusion of equestrian use/provision of equestrian trails.
 PEI Trail Riders hopes to develop a connecting trail between the Hansen-MacIsaac parcel and the Forest Hill trail system, which would significantly increase the number of kilometres of equestrian-friendly trail, currently standing at 7-15 km (trails indicated on map vs actual rideable trail distances).

 Meetings have been throughout the spring and winter between representatives from Island Trails, Island Horse Council, the provincial government, and members of the Trail Committee, to discuss these plans.
 A funding proposal has been submitted to the Active Transportation Project Fund, via Island Trails.